 Develops skills in the use of deductive and inductive inferences; propositional and sentential logic; logical fallacies; and various syllogistic arguments for evaluating formal and informal arguments.
 Includes analytical and argumentative reading and writing exercises.
-Transfers to both UC/CSU

 PHIL-133 World Philosophy

 Recommended Preparation: Completion of ENGL-120 or higher with a minimum grade of C.